Visa Bulletin Explained: Why Simple Math Won’t Predict Your Green Card Timing

 If you’re basing your green card wait time on how long it took people to get green cards in the past, you are setting yourself up for frustration.
 Let’s break down why this approach doesn’t work and what you should consider instead.

 The Visa Bulletin, published monthly by the U.S. Department of State, indicates who can apply for a green card in a given month.
+The chart in the Visa Bulletin provides key information on visa processing timelines and cutoff dates for each preference category and chargeability area.
 But it doesn’t provide a clear forecast for future timelines.
 Here’s why:

-• Countries with high demand face extra waiting – No more than 7% of the total green cards can go to applicants from any single country.
+- Countries with high demand face extra waiting – No more than 7% of the total green cards can go to applicants from any single country.
+The Visa Bulletin uses chargeability areas to allocate visa numbers and set cutoff dates for each country or region.
 This disproportionately affects applicants from high-population countries with high demand, such as India and China.

 Why Simple Math Won't Predict Your Priority Date